-I specialize in counseling adults who have mental health issues, with a special focus on those experiencing complicated grief or processing challenges related to adoption.
-My treatment philosophy is strength based; I primarily use psychodynamic and CBT modalities (see below).
+I typically work with adults who have mental health issues, with a special focus on those experiencing complicated grief, processing challenges related to parenting and the effects of a trauma.
+My treatment philosophy is strength based; I primarily use psychodynamic, mindfulness and CBT modalities and Accelerated Resolution Therapy (ART) (see below).

 I obtained a Master of Social Work degree from Rutgers University, laying the path for a fulfilling career as a social worker and psychotherapist.
 I also have a background in teaching and theater arts which has given me insight into how we learn and how we can change and create behavior.